Actyx/Actyx/web/developer.actyx.com/docs/pond/guides/local-state.md

 :::

 The only event our chat room fish knows is of type `messageAdded`, so we need to handle that.
-Usually you will have a couple different types, which is when the `switch` approach comes in handy.
+Usually you will have a couple of different types, which is when the `switch` approach comes in handy.

 The `onEvent` handler computes a new state from the old state and the event; you are free to choose whether to mutate the passed in state or return a new copy, depending on your preference.
 The `unreachableOrElse` helper function